marziamura/blog/src/content/posts/swisscom.md

 description: Neon
 featuredImage: /assets/genderequality.jpg
 ---
-## How should women react when they hear sexist jokes? .
+## How do you react when you hear sexist jokes in the workplace?

-Gender and minorities inequalities are due to sterotypes.
+Gender and minorities inequalities are due to stereotypes.
-Steretypes increase biases and biases lead to quick and poor judgement.
+Stereotypes increase biases and biases lead to quick and poor judgements.

-Unfortunately some of them become so engrained in our brains, that even the people suffering from their consequeces may themselves being biased the same way, or even worse, they might come to accept certain behaviours as "just the way things are".
+Unfortunately, some of them become so engrained in our brains, that even the people suffering from their consequeces may themselves being biased the same way, or even worse, they might come to accept certain behaviours as "just the way things are".

 As I was working for Swisscom, I happened to witness or be subjected to several episodes of clear sexism.
 When I asked for support from my collegues I received answers like
 "Oh come on, other women used to laugh along" or "I have only understood what you meant after I showed that meme to my wife", or from female collegues "yeah, not big deal, it is the way it is."